BayraktarLab/cell2fate/README.md

 ### cell2fate

-cell2fate models differentiation based on single-cell data.
+cell2fate models differentiation and cell fates decisions.
 At this point we can infer latent time, transcription/splicing/degredation rates and RNAvelocity within one lineage of cells.
 We will add new versions soon that infer: \
 1.) multiple lineages \
 2.) modules of genes that are activated together (i.e. change rates simultaneously) \
-3.) the effect expression of different transcription factors have on module activation probabilities.
+3.) the effect different transcription factors have on module activation probabilities.

 ## Usage and Tutorials